TeamLe-Shop/zordzman-plus-plus/README.md

 ### Mac OS X ###

-Download SDL2 and SDL2_image.
+Download SDL2, SDL2_image and SDL2net.

-Then, after you've opened your SDL2 .dmg, copy the SDL2.framework and move it into /Library/Frameworks directory.
+Then, after you've opened your SDL2.dmg, copy the SDL2.framework and move it into /Library/Frameworks directory.
 You can find this by navigating to Macintosh HD (usually by double clicking the icon on the desktop) and going to /Library/Frameworks.
-Then, do the same with the SDL2_image dmg.
+Then, do the same with the SDL2_image.dmg, and SDL2net.dmg.

 The next part requires [XCode](https://developer.apple.com/xcode/downloads/), and what you need to do is find your XCode.app, right click, select "Show Package Contents" and you'll be brought to the folder "Contents".
 Navigate to Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.x.sdk/Developer/System/Library/Frameworks
-and copy OpenGL.framework (It's a folder, remember!) into /Library/Frameworks (back where you put the SDL stuff).
+and copy OpenGL.framework into /Library/Frameworks (back where you put the SDL stuff).

-That's about it.
-It's can be a little tedious, but once that's all set up you're ready to move on!

 Then navigate back to the zordzman-plus-plus folder, and proceed to do the CMake instructions for Linux.
 They are almost the exact same.